 Short story is I messed up my neck and back nerves 8 months ago.
 I am still in the rehab stage and sewing was off limits for months.
 This has really shown me how traditional sized quilts may not be in everyone's future, or mine for a while.

 When I could sew for a few minutes a day, I began with the Guinevere Quilt Kit from the Fat Quarter Shop.
 The fabric is Enchanted by Gingiber.
-Lovely big pieces and an easy to follow pattern from It's Sew Emma (Guinevere)
+Lovely big pieces and an easy to follow pattern from It's Sew Emma (Guinevere).

 Next came a scrappy Kaleidoscope with pieces cut using an Accuquilt die.
 (Go to the sidebar and click on Kaleidoscope for more details).